 Notes

-1 This is a compilation of the Rates and Charges (Rebates and Deferments) Regulations 1992 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 2 May 2014 of the Rates and Charges (Rebates and Deferments) Regulations 1992 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table